zerodahero/laravel-workflow/README.md

 }
 ```

 You are also welcome to use [Symfony's dot syntax style of event emission](https://symfony.com/doc/current/workflow.html#using-events).

-Note that the events will receive the Symfony events then, not the ones through this package.
+NOTE: these events receive the Symfony event prior to version 3.1.1, and will receive this package's events starting with version 3.1.1

 ```php
 <?php